henne49/dbus-opendtu/README.md

 # dbus-opendtu/ahoydtu inverter
 Integrate openDTU or ahoyDTU and with that all Hoymiles Interverter https://github.com/tbnobody/OpenDTU into Victron Energies Venus OS.
 This also allows for template configuration to include other generic REST Devices.

 The code allows to query up to one DTU, either ahoy or opendtu, plus multiple Template based PV Inverter in a single script.
-You can also only query template devices or only a dtu, or a mix of both.
+This means, you can also only query template devices or only a dtu, or a mix of one DTU and template devices.

 Tested Examples: